L3bowski/modena/README.md

 node index.js # or 'npm start' if the start script has been defined in the package.json
 ```

+## App discovery

+Modena scans the **apps** folder (the folder name can be changed through modena configuration options) and expose each folder using the folder name as the relative URL.
+In the example above, the kinder application would be exposed at **localhost/kinder**.

+By default, modena exposes the **public** folder for each hosted-app through express static built-in middleware (the name of the public folder can be changed through configuration).
+Additionally, modena will search for the following two files inside each hosted-app:

+- **modena-setup.js**: Must export a function tant returns an express Router or Promise<Router>.
+The router will be used to expose additional endpoints from the app relative url.
+(TODO Explain the configureRouter parameters in the next section)

+- **modena-config.json**: Contains a JSON object with modena app-configuration options and any other property that might be used during the modena-setup (see app-configuration TODO)

+The recommended case for folder names is kebab-case (e.g. valid-folder-name); it results in nicer URLs and is required for the environment variables transformation if using Docker (TODO include link to global app- configuration section)

+## App registering

+[comment]: # TODO Continue

 For examples of applications that can run on modena see [modena-examples](https://github.com/L3bowski/modena-examples).
 Currently there are two ways to expose a web application with modena:

 - Defining and index.js that exports a function that returns an express router (or a Promise returning and express router)
-- Placing static files in a folder called public inside the guest-app folder (the public folder name can be customized through a modena-config.json file in the root folder of the guest-app)
+- Placing static files in a folder called public inside the hosted-app folder (the public folder name can be customized through a modena-config.json file in the root folder of the hosted-app)

+[comment]: # TODO Congifuration options